-Gather All The Details About Your Disability
+Provide as Many Details About Your Disability as Possible

-Describing Your Daily Activities
+Describe Your Daily Activities Accurately

 Confused And Don’t Know How To Answer?

-Victor Malca P.A. has over 25 years of litigation experience in Workers Compensation and Social Security Disability lawsuits.
-His experience and continued success in fighting for his clients puts among the most trusted workers’ compensation lawyers in Florida.
-Our area of expertise is in representing injured workers on compensation benefit cases and disabled individuals claim social security disability benefits.
+Victor Malca P.A. has over 27 years of litigation experience in Workers Compensation and Social Security Disability lawsuits.
+His experience and continued success when fighting for his clients puts him among the most trusted workers’ compensation attorney’s in Florida.
+He specializes in representing injured workers on compensation benefit cases and disabled individuals claiming lost social security disability benefits.

+Book a free consultation today.
 Our unwavering advocacy for employee rights and privileges are recognized by our past clients across South Florida.
-Book a free consultation today.